aarondandy/bug-in-MailMessage-quoted-printable/README.md

-Bug-Quoted-Printable-MailMessage
+Bug in MailMessage with quoted-printable
 ================================

-Bug in .NET MailMessage: Invalid dot-stuffing when using quoted-printable encoding
+A bug in .NET MailMessage: Invalid dot-stuffing when using quoted-printable encoding.